Arin-Gopakumar/smrtathlete/README.md

 - `source venv/bin/activate`

 Install Dependencies: Install the required packages for this project.
-If you don't have a requirements.txt file, use the following commands to install the common packages needed for a Flask project:
+Use the following commands to install the common packages needed for a Flask project:
 - `pip install Flask`
 - `pip install Flask-Login`
 - `pip install Flask-WTF`